mozziem/RiskAversionTraitEvolution/README.md

 for reproduction, even though the expected utility for being risk neutral would have been greater.**

-At each second, each adult individual earns $2.5 to bet on a flipping coin, to win ($6) or else save it into their account.
+At each second, each adult individual earns $2.5 for savings or to bet on a flipping coin, to win ($6).

 The stock of food (in their account) has to depreciate each second (multiply by 0.9) since food expires.

-Individuals were classified as risk neutral or at a certain level of risk averse.

-Under optimal circumstance, for risk neutral people they would bet 100% of time, or 1.0 probability.
+When the bet has positive profit on average, as in this setup, risk neutral population would bet 100% of time.

-For people who are somewhat risk averse, they would bet w/ say 0.7 probability.
+Risk averse population would bet with 0.7 probability.

-Both risk neutral and risk averse start off with (100) people population and dies off automatically after 50 seconds.
+Both risk neutral and risk averse population start off with (100) people, with longevity at 50 seconds.

 Each second each adult needs to spend $2 to survive.